megalisp/newt/README.md

 Eventually I felt even that was too complicated, and [my own blog should simply be a Makefile driving a few pieces of code inherited from Frog][explode].
-In other words, I no longer use Frog for my own blog.
+In other words, I no longer use Newt for my own blog.

 As a result, although you're welcome to open issues about new features